larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 Protection Status: Protection On
 ```

-**When protection is resumed, BitLocker seals its key against the new valid boot measurements.**
+**When protection is resumed, BitLocker seals its key against the new valid boot measurements.** If everything is okay then you may go back to Arch Linux.
+If not, here is a list of common troubleshooting:

+___

 #### TROUBLESHOOT: If Windows asks for the recovery key

+Don't panic.
 This does not necessarily mean Windows or the encryption is broken.

-Changing the Secure Boot configuration can change the TPM measurements that BitLocker uses to validate the boot environment.
-Enter the previously saved 48-digit recovery password.
+Changing the Secure Boot configuration can sometimes change the TPM measurements that BitLocker uses to validate the boot environment.
+All you have to do is enter the previously saved 48-digit recovery password.

-Once Windows starts, resume or reset BitLocker protection so that it accepts the new Secure Boot measurements:
+Once Windows starts, resume or reset BitLocker protection as normal so that it accepts the new Secure Boot measurements:

 ```bat
 manage-bde -protectors -enable C:
 ```

+___

 #### TROUBLESHOOT: If Windows is rejected by the firmware